adamazoulay/ITkTrackingGUIDocs/docs/installation.rst

 ~~~~~~~~~~~~~~~~~~~~
 To download an archive of the latest stable version, navigate to the GitLab page for the `ITk Tracking GUI`__
 and click on the |download| button, and select the archive type you wish to download (.zip is usually fine for
-most purposes).
+most systems).

 Once you have the archive downloaded to your computer, extract it to the location you would like to store the program.

 Clone the repo
 ~~~~~~~~~~~~~~
-To clone the repo from gitlab, you must have git installed on your computer
+To clone the repo from gitlab, you must have git installed on your computer.
+You can clone the repo using the URL of the project which is located on the readme page.

 2. Install Python 3.6 and pip
 -----------------------------
-Download and install these guys.
+**For windows and MacOS**, navigate to the `Python 3.6 download page`_ and scroll to the bottom.
+There will be a list of installers.
+Click the one for your operating system, and install it once the download is complete.

+*During installation, make sure the* ``Add Python 3.6 to PATH`` *option is selected.*

+**For linux**, Python 3 should already be installed on your system.
+If it is not, you can install it by running the package installer with the option ``python3``.
+For example, ``sudo apt-get install python3``.

 3. Install the dependencies
 ---------------------------
-Run
+Once the Python installation is finished, we need to install the dependencies required for the program to run.
+Open up a command window in the root directory where you extracted the code (there should be a file called ``requirements.txt`` located there).

+Once the window is open, run the following command:

 .. code-block:: python

-    pip3 requirements.txt
+    pip3 install -r requirements.txt

-Done
+The updates should download without error.
+Once this is complete the setup is finished.